 You need to get to know your potential candidates in person.
 So, do your homework and prepare for an interview.
 You can ask lots of questions during the interview.
 Include some “What ifs…?”
 Like, “What if my child falls and hits her head?” or “What if my child throws a huge tantrum, how do you react?”

 During the interview, pay attention to how you feel about the communication.
 Things should feel comfortable.
-After all, your nanny will not only have to look after your kids, but talk with you about your child’s activities, behavior, discuss caregiving preferences and more!
-Make sure that you are able to enjoy fluid conversation.
+After all, your nanny will not only have to look after your kids but talk with you about your child’s activities, behavior, discuss caregiving preferences and more!
+Make sure that you are able to enjoy a fluid conversation.

 Arrange a time so that your child or children can interact with the nanny.
 While you can’t predict how their relationship will develop, you can get an idea if it’s off to a good start.
 The nanny and child should both appear comfortable.